-Ruben Kolkman is a PhD student in the Molecular NanoFabrication group and the BIOS lab on a Chip group.
-Supervisors are prof.dr.ir.
+Ruben Kolkman is a PhD student in the Molecular NanoFabrication group and the BIOS lab on a Chip group under the supervision of prof. dr. ir.
+J. Huskens and prof. dr. ir.
 L.I.
-Segerink from the faculty of Electrical Engineering, Mathematics and Computer Science and prof.dr.ir.
-J. Huskens from the faculty of Science & Technology.
+Segerink.

 Cancer detection at an early stage is essential to decrease cancer mortality and improve the chances of successful treatment.
 Of upcoming interest is hypermethylated DNA (hmDNA)-based cancer detection in urine.
 Urine is advantageous to use as urine can be collected non-invasively and repeatedly in a simple manner without the need of healthcare personnel. hmDNA is DNA that is epigenetically changed by methylation.
 Upon the methylation, a methyl group (-CH3) is covalently bound to a cytosine base.
 The methylation takes place at a CpG, which is a cytosine base followed by guanine base in the 5’ – 3’direction.
 The detection of cancer-specific hmDNA in urine requires a pre-selection step where hmDNA is separated from non-methylated DNA.
 The pre-selection by methyl binding domain 2 (MBD2)-based enrichment is beneficial due to short assay times as only a binding and an elution step are involved.
 The MBD2 protein is immobilized on a surface and functions as a receptor toward methylated CpGs with a higher affinity compared to a non-methylated CpG.
 However, the current enrichment methods of hmDNA are limited due to co-enrichment of non-methylated DNA.